-- (1) We show that the stochastic rather than average character of execution times has to be considered in order to minimise deadline miss ratios. - (2) We propose a fast heuristic for task mapping and priority assignment with the goal to optimise the deadline miss ratios of tasks and task graphs executed on multiprocessor systems. - (3) We introduce a fast approximate analysis algorithm for the deadline miss ratios of tasks and task graphs.
-This algorithm is used inside the optimisation loop of the proposed heuristic.
+1. We show that the stochastic rather than average character of execution times has to be considered in order to minimize deadline miss ratios.

+- 2. We propose a fast heuristic for task mapping and priority assignment with the goal to optimize the deadline miss ratios of tasks and task graphs executed on multiprocessor systems. - 3.
+We introduce a fast approximate analysis algorithm for the deadline miss ratios of tasks and task graphs.
+This algorithm is used inside the optimization loop of the proposed heuristic.